-These are the gears that take the drive from the headstock spindle down to the leadscrew.
-They are normally contained within a cover at the extreme left-hand side of the lathe - but many older lathes, built in times when manufacturers were not concerned with saving people from their own carelessness, left them exposed.
+Changewheels are the gears used for screwcutting and power feeds; they take the drive from the headstock spindle down to the leadscrew.
+They are normally contained within a cover at the extreme left-hand side of the lathe - but many older lathes, built in times when manufacturers were not concerned with saving people from their own carelessness and a loss of fingers, left them exposed.

-Called "changewheels" because of the necessity to change them every time a different thread, or rate of tool feed, was required, the expression goes back to the earliest time that gears were used for this purpose.
-The gear train is usually carried on a quadrant arm able to be adjusted by being swung on its mounting to allow the mesh of the topmost gear with the output gear on the spindle (or tumble reverse mechanism) to be set.
-In Great Britain the arm is sometimes called the "Banjo" - although this expression should really be limited to those types with just one slot.
+Called "changewheels" because engineers once referred to "gears" as "wheels" and the word "change" because of the necessity to change them every time a different thread, or rate of tool feed, was required, the expression goes back to the earliest time that gears were used for this purpose.
+The set of gears - called a gear train - is usually carried on a quadrant arm that can be adjusted by being swung on its mounting to allow the mesh of the topmost gear mounted on it with the output gear (called the stud gear) on the spindle (or tumble reverse mechanism) to be set.
+In the UK the arm is sometimes referred to as the "Banjo" - although this expression should really be limited to those types with just one slot.
 Some manufacturers, to make life difficult for themselves and their customers, tried other systems as well.
 A drive through changewheels often incorporates a tumble-reverse mechanism by which means the drive to the leadscrew can be instantly reversed - and hence the cutting tool made to move towards or away from the headstock at will.
 In its "neutral" position it also allows the headstock spindle to rotate freely and quietly without having to drive the screwcutting changewheels and leadscrew.